Joan offers a variety of teacher trainings from a 25- to 200-Hour

 Joan Hyman has been teaching a traveling the world for well over a decade.
 She’s lead numerous students through this transformational process of yoga and has taught several teacher trainings worldwide.
 One thing has always been clear: young students need a mentor to help build their confidence and inspire them to stay on this journey.
 This course will include reading and writing to help integrate the philosophy, sequencing, and how to teach a pose.
 Self-introspection is key for being able to hold space for all and during this mentorship, this course will include writing papers and reading books on chakras and the subtle body.
 We’ll also look at how you can cultivate more balance in your life and where the inner work is needed.
 There will be a consultation with Joan at the end to help you carve out your path on your yoga journey.

-To BOOK an Online Mentorship: EMAIL Joan Hyman
+BOOK Joan for a Training or an Online Mentorship: EMAIL Joan Hyman